- Synthetic leather upper - Provides optimal support and comfort.

 - Ideal heel height

-- Comfortable, padded tongue
+- Comfortable, padded tongue and collar

 - Variety of bright colours (green, blue, pink, etc.)